MediaArea/MediaConch/FuncReqPolicyCheckerGUI.md

 - use a list of policy test operators as defined in the policy expression XSD
 - allow policies to be encapsulate within over conditional tests with an if/else approach

+#### File Selection Interface

+The file selection interface shall allow the operator to load files through such methods as drag-and-drop, selection through system dialogs, or file system queries.
+Such sets of files or queries to identify files may then be saved, name, and described.
+Thus an operator may define a particular directory as an entry point for acquisitions, a queue for quality control assessment, or archival storage.

+#### Policy Test Interface

+Within the Policy Test Interface, the user may associate policy sets and file selections to form a policy test.
+Policy tests may contain name and descriptions which will be passed through to the resulting report to provide context.
+The policy tests may then be run directly or assigned to the task scheduler of the Shell.
+Within the Policy Checker GUI the results of the policy tests may then viewed or analysis within the Reporter GUI.

+The policy test interface will provide access to a log of policy tests, the context of each test, and any errors in running the policy test (such as the file selection being unavailable).